Manage Request Channels

 To download the request data for channels that are added to a Collection, follow the below steps:

-• Navigate to the Collection for which you want to download the request channels.
+• Navigate to the Collection for which you want to download the requests.

 • Open Collection Settings.